 Was there a book or author that you admired that played a role when developing your book?

-It is often said that in order to write something, you must believe in what you are writing.
+It is often said that to write something, you must believe in what you are writing.
 Do you agree with that?

-Do you have a set schedule for writing, or are you one of those who write only when they feel inspired?
+Do you have a set schedule for writing, or are you one of those who writes only when they feel inspired?

 Tell us about your writing style, how is it different from other writers?

 What, according to you, is the hardest thing about writing?
-What would you say is the easiest aspect of writing?
+What would you say is the most natural aspect of writing?

 Have you ever experienced “Writer’s Block”?
 How long do they usually last?
 Any tips you would like to share to overcome it?